-- The Eating Specialist (SLP or OT), when available, collaborates with the nurse to develop, document, train and implement an interim ARM plan, within three calendar days following notification of the moderate or high aspiration risk, and documents training on a training roster. - 2.
-The CM coordinates collaboration of the nurse, and clinicians as needed to perform a face-to-face Collaborative Aspiration Risk Assessment in the person's natural setting(s), within 30-calendar days following the ARST, to verify the risk level and identify
+- following notification of the moderate or high aspiration risk, and documents training on a training roster. - 2.
+The CM coordinates collaboration of the nurse, and clinicians as needed to perform a face-to-face Collaborative Aspiration Risk Assessment in the person's natural setting(s), within 30-calendar days following the ARST, to verify the risk level and identify additional needs.

-- additional needs.
 Telehealth may be used during a public health emergency or natural disaster if at least one clinician is present with the person. - 3.
 If, during the Collaborative Aspiration Risk Assessment, changes to the interim ARM plan are identified, revisions are made immediately, initialed/electronically signed and dated by the relevant discipline(s) and DSP are trained regarding the change. - 4.
-After the Collaborative Aspiration Risk Assessment, the CM schedules an IDT meeting for CARMP development, - 5.
-During the initial ARM IDT meeting, all CARMP authors collaborate, identify the "Lead Contact" for each strategy sections, and the CM coordinates the CARMP Development in Therap, - 6.
+After the Collaborative Aspiration Risk Assessment, the CM schedules an IDT meeting for CARMP development. - 5.
+During the initial ARM IDT meeting, all CARMP authors collaborate, identify the "Lead Contact" for each strategy sections, and the CM coordinates the CARMP Development in Therap7. - 6.
 The "Lead Contacts" are required to train, monitor, and report on their identified CARMP strategy sections. - 7.
 The initial ARM IDT meeting may be held concurrently with the collaborative aspiration risk assessment or separately as needed. - 8.
 All "Lead Contacts" provide their name, title, and contact information as an author at the end of the CARMP document. - 9.
 The CARMP must be completed within 30 calendar days following the collaborative aspiration risk assessment in Therap - 10.
 The CM reviews the CARMP, within seven calendar days for incomplete sections and potential discrepancies between sections. - 11.
 If any discrepancies are found, the CM notifies the relevant authors for revision.
-The relevant authors will confer and resolve the discrepancy within seven calendar days in CARMP Draft, in Therap: Process and Requirements., - 12.
+The relevant authors will confer and resolve the discrepancy within seven calendar days in CARMP Draft, in Therap: Process and Requirements., following the process outlined in Chapter Section II 20.5.6 CARMP Draft in Therap - 12.
 The CM reviews the completed CARMP with the person/guardian.
-If the person/guardian has questions or rejects all or part of the CARMP, the CM schedules a meeting and follows the DCP as described in Chapter 3.1 Decision Consultation and Team Justification Process.
+If the person/guardian has questions or rejects all or part of the CARMP - 12.13. , the CM schedules a meeting and follows the DCP as described in Chapter 3.1: Decisions about Health Care or Other Treatment: Decision Consultation Process.
 Using the Decision Consultation Process (DCP) to edit the CARMP.
-The CM finalizes the CARMP following the process outlined in Chapter 20.5.6 CARMP Draft in Therap and notify the IDT. - 13.
-The Primary Provider Agency Nurse, the Primary Provider Agency and all IDT members follow all steps as outlined in Chapter 20.5.6 CARMP Draft in Therap to ensure completion. - 14.
-The CM, within 7 calendar days following the IDT meeting, submits a SARL Referral Form to the State Aspiration Risk Management Coordinator. - 15.
+The CM finalizes the CARMP following the process outlined in Chapter 20.5.6 CARMP Draft in Therap and notify the IDT.

+- 13.14.
+The Primary Provider Agency Nurse, the Primary Provider Agency and all IDT members follow all steps as outlined in Chapter 20.5.6: CARMP Draft in Therap to ensure completion. - 14.15.
+The CM, within 7 calendar days following the IDT meeting, submits a SARL Referral Form to the State Aspiration Risk Management Coordinator. - 15.16.
 The "Lead Contacts" or their designees deliver competency-based training, to DSP and other relevant IDT members, on sections of the CARMP where they are identified as the "Lead Contact".
-The "Lead Contact" conducts this training and implementation within
+The "Lead Contact" conducts this training and implementation within 30 calendar days of CARMP completion, following IST requirements as described in Chapter Section II 17.9 Individual-Specific Training.